DMK has MOVED!

 Visit our contact page for new contact details.

 Welcome to DMK!

 The former Terrabyte Communications business is now part of DMK Business Systems Pty Ltd (DMK).
 All business activity is now conducted under the DMK name instead of under the old Terrabyte Communications trading name.

-Dean Kennedy owns and operates DMK, with some work undertaken by the extended DMK team including Mel Kennedy and Ashley Rivero and specialist partners.
+Dean and Jen Kennedy own and operate DMK, with some work undertaken by the extended DMK team including Mel Kennedy (Mel Harvey), Ashley Rivero and specialist partners and team members.
 Visit our contact page for full contact details.